 My next concern was what we could do to end this menace and promote economic growth and prosperity.
 Then the thought of recycling human capital came into my mind.

 Today we recycle nearly everything: papers, computers, water, fabric, steel, glass, wood, food; you name it.
 Yet, we fail to help businesses survive over a more extended period.
 Isn’t that strange?
-What if we use the same idea to create sustainable businesses to run for more extended periods so that the employees’ skills are not wasted but used over and over.
+What if we use the same idea to create sustainable businesses to run for more extended periods so that the employee’s skills are not wasted but used over and over?
 Isn’t this the same as recycling?

 How do we end unemployment in society?

 Unemployment is one of the biggest problems in society today.
-The journey to end unemployment starts with ensuring that we have companies that can last for over 15 years.
+The journey to end unemployment starts with ensuring we have companies that can last for over 15 years.
 Achieving that will automatically take care of the population that loses jobs once a business collapses.

 Let’s have a look at the below assumption to be able to digest this better: